 A composite measure might be more accurate e.g. physical, sexual and emotional; physical and emotional; it would be important to compare these measures across countries (as conducted by Heise, 2012), and against typology work in the literature (e.g. Kelly and Johnson, 2008).

-What is the importance of structural issues, such as divorce?
+What is the importance of structural issues, such as women’s right and ease to divorce?

 References